indjev99/Particle-Structures/README.md

 Finally, for each particle we get its accelaration by dividing the total force by its mass.

-The rules (other than the arbitrary nature of the particle interactions) are physically motivated and thus lead to conservation of momentum (if we ignore the drag / record the momentum of the "atmosphere")
+The rules (other than the arbitrary nature of the particle interactions) are physically motivated and thus lead to the typicall

 These rules result in various clusters of particle lattices forming.